 LifeRaft helps you as a business owner by scanning the internet (and even the dark web) for potential threats and letting you know about emerging events as they happen.
 Applying DNS filters is also an effective measure to block malicious sites and protect the company’s data.

 Having this real-time data ensures that you’re not stuck on the back foot as information comes to light, allowing you to effectively strategize and react much more quickly than other businesses.

 As you’re learning the ropes, getting good advice on running a company is essential.
 That being said, there are many sources of advice for entrepreneurs, from reputable websites specializing in business strategy to news articles and even mentorship opportunities.
 If you can find a mentor by searching LinkedIn, it’s definitely worth considering since having someone who’s walked in your shoes can give you a valuable perspective as you seek to take control of your company.

 You can also check out the Freedom Business Mentoring program that helps coaches, consultants, and service providers monetize their skills, passion, or life experience.

 Even if you like your friends and they have good ideas, it can be challenging to work with them.
 Especially if you’re going into business together, you’ll want to be sure that you have similar goals and values.
 The last thing you want to do is jeopardize your personal or professional relationship because you aren’t compatible ideologically when it comes to running a company together.

 Lead by example.

-If you take charge of meetings and lead by example, that’s a clear and effective way to show your staff that you’re taking control of your company.
-While you might be the one who founded the business, if you defer to others too many times, you might find yourself with less ground to stand on when you do want to put your foot down.
-Being a leader is different than being a founder, so be sure that you’re actually driving your company and not just sitting in the passenger seat.
+Taking charge of meetings and leading by example clearly and effectively show your staff that you’re taking control of your company.
+While you might be the one who founded the business, if you defer to others too many times, you might find less ground to stand on when you want to put your foot down.
+Being a leader differs from being a founder, so be sure you’re driving your company and not just sitting in the passenger seat.